Former Prisoner of War plates

 How to renew

-You aren’t required to renew your Former Prisoner of War license plates.
+You aren’t required to renew your Former Prisoner of War license plates or tabs.